vain/asciiworld/README-tools.md

 Combining the tools with asciiworld: asciiworld-sat-track
 ---------------------------------------------------------

-`$1` is your location, followed by all satellites you want to track:
+`-o` specifies the location of you, the observer, followed by all satellites you want to track:

-    asciiworld-sat-track '50 8' 25544 25078
+    asciiworld-sat-track -o '50 8' 25544 25078

+Note that `-o` is optional.
+If it's not given, the script will try to auto-detect your public IP using asciiworld-ip-geo.

 Dependencies: